tidyverse/modelr/cran-comments.md

 ## revdepcheck results

-This release fixes a couple of small documentation issues.
-I did not check revdeps.
+This release makes a small change for R-devel compatibilty.
+All revdeps were fine.